 The layout is fingering consistent/invariant.
 It basically consists of the usual two bass rows near the bellows, and an additional four rows of what is henceforth referred to as harmony buttons.
 Unlike a converter bass with chromatic free basses, all buttons in the bass belong to a consistent pattern - it's not an arbitrary combination of two layouts.
 Although the proposed layout is quite sufficient as it is, it could nevertheless also be combined with a chromatic layout in a converter bass.

-The PDF (nydanabass.pdf), that you find further down on this page, features three useful register combinations suitable for the proposed layout.
-By modifying a conventional accordion, as explained here , you should get at least one useful register combination working.
+The PDF (nydanabass.pdf), that you find further down on this page, shows the new layout along with five useful register combinations.
+By modifying a conventional accordion, as explained here , you would get the register combinations featured by that particular accordion.